dev-sajib/gutefy-social-icons/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-== Short Description ==
-Gutefy Social Icons is a powerful social icons solution for WordPress

 == Description ==
 Gutefy Social Icons is a WordPress plugin developed by Gutefy, allowing users to easily enhance their website with a variety of customizable features.
 The main functionality of this plugin is to provide a Customizer option for adding social icons to your website.